 Working in a small business in a position that involves inbound telephone calls requires a high degree of professionalism and confidence.
 If your job entails answering the telephone and handling calls from customers, vendors or other businesses, the manner in which you answer the phone may directly affect your company’s success.
 You are responsible for creating an appropriate first impression, making your phone skills extremely important.phone solutions available through hosted PBX phone systems are revolutionizing the way in which small and medium size businesses support their human resources and serve their customers.
 A reliable communication system can substantially increase the business productivity.

 The earlier perception that PBX systems were affordable only by large corporations is no longer true.
-There are been tremendous technological advancements in the field of telecommunications that today small businesses can avail sophisticated business phone system with an array of valuable features.The market is flooded with many types of small business phone systems in a variety of configurations with a range of features and concomitant benefits.
+There are been tremendous technological advancements in the field of telecommunications that today small businesses can avail sophisticated business phone number with an array of valuable features.The market is flooded with many types of small business phone systems in a variety of configurations with a range of features and concomitant benefits.
 We are today living in the Internet age and most small business phone systems run on Internet Protocol (IP) networks.
 There are many factors that you need to consider when selecting the right phone system for your small business.
 First of all, understand what type of telephone system and what features/facilities your small business exactly needs.
 Some of the sophisticated features that today’s phone system offer are – Auto attendant, Conferencing, Call Forwarding, Call Transfer, Find Me Follow Me, Fax facility, Voice Mail, Music-on-hold, Unified Messaging.

 VoIP (Voice over Internet Protocol) – For this system, you will need computer network bandwidth and each VoIP system makes specific recommendations for equipment.
 Some may need new hardware such as dedicated routers for each carrier.
 But others let you use regular phone equipment with the proper adapters.
 While VoIP technology experienced a troubled start, it is now a perfect option for many small businesses.
 Combining traditional voice phone features and services with the potential of the Internet, VoIP technology can combine voice and data traffic.VoIP also can help small businesses reduce the cost of international calls, as well as the cost of multiple hard-wired phone lines.
 The primary disadvantage of a pure VoIP system is its dependence on the internet.
 If your internet access is disrupted you phone system will not work.